• Skip to primary navigation

 • Vanilla Extract - Adding a hint of vanilla

-• Almond Butter - Not only are we using almond flour but also almond butter to get that extra boost of protein and flavor.
+• Almond Butter - Not only are we using almond flour but also almond butter to get that extra boost of almond flavor.

 • Honey - A bit of honey for our sweetener.